 Once, when we were newly married, we were assigned to bring a Jell-O Salad to some family dinner.
 So I made the one I like best (besides, it’s the only one I know how to make!) and nobody touched it.
 Not one person.
 Well, except me, of course.

 And yet the icky red concoction made with whipped cream and walnuts was devoured.
-That’s the Jell-O salad that Joel looks forward to at holidays.
+That’s the Jell-O salad that my husband looks forward to at holidays.
 But, to each his own, I say, and I’ll stick with mine, thankyouverymuch.
-So I make it for every holiday, and Joel never eats it.
+So I make it for every holiday, and he never eats it.
 But, I don’t mind—more for me, right?

-Well, this Easter, Joel insisted on making HIS Jell-O salad.
+Well, this Easter, my husband insisted on making HIS Jell-O salad.
 I agreed, supposing that it was about time he did.
-Unfortunately for him, we were also invited to an Easter celebration for Saturday afternoon and I was assigned to bring—you guessed it—Jell-O salad.
+Unfortunately for him, we were also invited to an Easter celebration on Saturday afternoon and I was assigned to bring—you guessed it—Jell-O salad.
 So, I made mine, too.

-On Sunday at our own Easter dinner, Joel set out his Jell-O salad, and I put out the leftovers of mine.
+On Sunday at our own Easter dinner, my husband set out his Jell-O salad, and I put out the leftovers of mine.
 The kids completely shunned his, poor guy.
 Finally, he asked them straight out which one they liked better.
-Sophia was very honest with her father and said “I like the green one!
-The red one is yucky!” while Bria and Chloe were more diplomatic and swore that they liked them both exactly the same.
+Our youngest was very honest with her father and said “I like the green one!
+The red one is yucky!” while the other two were more diplomatic and swore that they liked them both exactly the same.